 We are attracted to silent drama

-Particularly when we suffer from low self-belief, sometimes when we struggle to let go of someone they may have been someone who wasn’t particularly good for us, or to us.
+Particularly when we suffer from low self-belief, sometimes when we struggle to let go of someone they may have been someone who wasn’t particularly good for us, or to us, or it wasn't a very functional relationship.
 The worse being with them has made us feel about ourselves – a sense we are not good enough, so must keep trying - the harder it can be to recover, so the more tied to them we may feel as a way of proving ourselves externally.
 If someone has consistently shown some lack of interest and support, we can internalise that yardstick afterwards in a lack of interest and support towards ourselves.
-Sometimes those with whom we think we felt most deeply in love can in fact be the ones who trigger our attachment anxieties and insecurities - stable attachment feels boring.
+Sometimes those with whom we think we felt most deeply in love can in fact be the ones who simply trigger our attachment anxieties and insecurities - stable attachment feels boring.
 And if we were hurt in a relationship we may then be subconsciously more likely to present strong avoidant characteristics in our next ones, to protect ourselves.

 We can also be attracted to those who don't seem to want us all that much, or want that much from us - those who are at a physical or emotional distance.
 It makes us less afraid we will be needed.
+Avoidants tend to experience limerence (obsessive feelings) for people who are unreachable - unconsciously this allows us to experience loving feelings while avoiding vulnerability.
 While this yearning creates feeling of desire and a need to prove ourselves, in reality these qualities can make a stable long-term relationship difficult.
 We may also have projected onto this person an image of the future with our needs being met, rather than looking realistically at the dynamic in the present where we may not actually feel that safe, secure and happy.
 If you look back at the history of the people you have dated, you might find that the level of distance was actually making a big contribution to your feelings.
 But it is mainly other qualities that determine a successful long-term relationship.

 Avoidants do not tend to like overt drama.
 But we may be remembering more feelings as a result of heightened silent drama - the drama, for example of not quite knowing where we stood with someone.
 Such drama can create distance which makes people more attractive to avoidants, as well as uncertainty that makes us feel we need to work for love.
+Bad relationships can distract us from how we feel about ourselves: if we are depressed or have low self esteem and have not worked on this relationship to ourselves, then being with someone with whom we have to work for love can temporarily distract us from the existential pain that returns when we are able, as we should be in a secure relationship, to focus on ourselves again.
 But if people are, for example, distant, disinterested, hard to please, unavailable, critical of us, moody, changeable or resist connecting, then securely attached people recognise that this is in fact a projection of these people's deeply held insecurities and troubles.
+It also means issues would be difficult to work through together so the relationship less likely to last.
 This would be something to set boundaries with or step back from, not to interpret as a problem to do with ourselves.
 It's easy to slip into doing the latter, but this can cause us long-term harm.
 Healthy relationships do not rely on this drama for meaning, because meaning is created from appreciating and feeling secure in the quality of our day-to-day interaction.